AtomGPT: Atomistic Generative Pre-trained Transformer for Forward and Inverse Materials Design

-One of the key features of AtomGPT is its ability to perform both forward and inverse materials design.
-In forward design, the model predicts the properties of a given material structure, allowing researchers to screen and evaluate potential materials efficiently.
-In inverse design, AtomGPT generates material structures that are likely to exhibit specific target properties, guiding the synthesis of materials with desired characteristics.
-This dual capability makes AtomGPT a versatile tool for materials scientists, enabling them to navigate the materials space more effectively and accelerate the discovery of novel materials.
-Additionally, as AtomGPT is using transformers and other cutting edge LLM library models, it can integrated with newer models as they come into existence.
-Finally, AtomGPT is closely integrated with NIST-JARVIS infrastructure, which has several existing databases, streamlined workflows, benchmarks and models to evaluate them using a detailed materials domain knowledge base.
+Additionally, as AtomGPT is using transformers and other cutting-edge LLM library models, it can integrated with newer models as they come into existence.
+Finally, AtomGPT is closely integrated with NIST-JARVIS infrastructure\cite{wines2023recent,choudhary2020joint}, which has several existing databases, streamlined workflows, benchmarks and models to evaluate them using a detailed materials domain knowledge base.
 The AtomGPT model training scripts will be made available at \url{https://github.com/usnistgov/atomgpt}.

 AtomGPT's application potential is vast, spanning various domains of materials science.
-In this work, we focus on designing Bardeen–Cooper–Schrieffer (BCS)-superconductors \cite{cooper2010bcs,giustino2017electron,choudhary2022designing} with relevant material properties for forward and inverse design methods.
+In this work, the focus is going to be on designing Bardeen–Cooper–Schrieffer (BCS)-superconductors \cite{cooper2010bcs,giustino2017electron,choudhary2022designing} with relevant material properties for forward and inverse methods.
 Finding superconductors with high transition temperatures ($T_C$) at ambient as well as extreme conditions has been an active area of research for decades\cite{cooper2010bcs}.
 Predicting such quantities using experiments and computational methods such as density functional theory \cite{giustino2017electron} can be time-consuming and artificial intelligence-based methods \cite{choudhary2022designing,schmidt2023machine} can be helpful to accelerate the design process.
 In addition to $T_C$, some of the other properties of interest for superconductor design are formation energy (should be negative) and electronic bandgap (should be close to zero to follow BCS formalism), which are also considered in this work.